amirhossein-dezhboro/ai-project-searchalgos/README.md

 ## Acknowledgments
 * the credit of this project (if there is any credit :D) goes to the ai class under supervision of prof.ghazanfari and dr.ghiasi.
 * the executable application for windows, linux, macintosh, android and ios will be ready soon and will be shared here.
-* feel free to contact for contribution, im open to new ideas and contributions.
+* feel free to contact for contribution or fork the project, im open to new ideas and contributions. more algorithms need to be added and I have not enough time to add them but since the whole code is object oriented you can add more algorithms and make the application more perceiving on algorithms.